-This paper explores the speaker-dependent nature of emotional cues in the externalization of valence.
+This paper explores the speaker-dependent nature of emotional cues in the expression of valence.
 We hypothesize that a regression model trained to detect valence from speech can be adapted to a target speaker.
 The goal is to leverage the information from the emotional cues of speakers in the train set to fine-tune a regression model already trained to perform well on the prediction of valence.
 Our approach identifies speakers in the train set that are closer in the acoustic space to the speakers in the test set.
 Data from these selected speakers are used to create an adaptation set to personalize the SER models toward the test speakers.
 We achieve the adaptation by using three alternative methods: unique speaker, oversampling and weighting approaches.
 The unique speaker approach randomly selects samples from the data obtained from the selected speakers in the train set without replacement, regardless of how many times these speakers are selected (i.e., a speaker in the train set may be found to be closer to more than one speaker in the test set).
 The oversampling approach draws data from the selected speakers as a function of the number of times that a given speaker is selected.
 For instance, if a speaker in the train set is found to be closer to two speakers in the test set, the selected sentences from that training speaker is counted twice.
 This approach repeats the data from this speaker during the adaptation phase, so the model sees the same speech samples in multiple batches in a single epoch.
 The weighting approach uses weights, where samples from the selected speakers in the train set are weighted more.
 This approach adds weights on the cost function during the training process, building the models from scratch.
 We demonstrate the idea of personalization under two scenarios: 1) separate SER models, where each of them is personalized to a single test speaker (i.e., individual adaptation models), and 2) a single SER model personalized to a pool of 50 target speakers (i.e., global adaptation model).
-We evaluate the approaches by monitoring the loss function on either a separate development set or the adaptation set.

 Using the proposed model adaptation strategies leads to relative improvements in CCC as high as 13.52% in the prediction of valence.
-While the adaptation experiments prove to be very effective for valence, the improvements achieved for arousal and dominance are less than 1.9% (on the MSP-Podcast corpus).
 This result indicates the need for a personalization method to improve the prediction of valence, highlighting the benefits of our proposed approach.
 The contributions of our study are:

-• We leverage the finding that the externalization of valence in acoustic features is more speakerdependent than arousal and dominance, raising awareness on the need for special considerations in its detection.

-• We successfully personalize a SER system using unsupervised adaptation strategies by exploiting the speaker-dependent traits.

-• We propose three alternative adaptation strategies to personalize a SER system, obtaining important relative performance improvements in the prediction of valence.
+- We leverage the finding that the expression of valence in acoustic features is more speakerdependent than arousal and dominance, raising awareness on the need for special considerations in its detection. - We successfully personalize a SER system using unsupervised adaptation strategies by exploiting the speaker-dependent traits. - We propose three alternative adaptation strategies to personalize a SER system, obtaining important relative performance improvements in the prediction of valence.